-7. Proposal for a Biotechnology Refundable Credit
+5. Proposal for a Biotechnology Refundable Credit

-Background: This is a new proposal to assist biotechnology firms with securing funding for their research.
+Background: This proposal would assist biotechnology firms with securing funding for their research.

-Proposal: Biotechnology firms that do not qualify as 'new businesses' can claim a refund of their investment tax credits.
+Proposal: This would allow Article 9-A biotechnology firms that do not qualify as 'new businesses' to claim a refund of their investment tax credits.
 Over 50 percent of the voting stock of the biotechnology company cannot be owned by another entity.
 Companies must have 100 employees or fewer to qualify.
-To be eligible for the credit, a company must be primarily engaged in applying technologies, such as recombinant DNA techniques, biochemistry, molecular and cellular biology, genetics and genetic engineering, biological cell fusion techniques, and new bioprocesses, using living organisms, or parts of organisms, to produce or modify products, to improve plants or animals, to develop microorganisms for specific uses, to identify targets for pharmaceutical development, or to transform biological systems into useful processes and products or to develop microorganisms for specific uses.
-The proposal applies to taxable years beginning on or after January 1, 2001.
+To be eligible for the credit, a company must be primarily engaged in applying technologies, such as recombinant DNA techniques, biochemistry, molecular and cellular biology, genetics and genetic engineering, biological cell fusion techniques, and new bioprocesses, using living organisms, or parts of organisms for specific uses, to identify targets for pharmaceutical development, or to transform biological systems into useful processes and products or to develop microorganisms for specific uses.
+The proposal applies to taxable years beginning on or after January 1, 2002.

 Discussion: The credit will provide biotechnology firms with a source of funding.
+Estimate: The proposal would have no revenue impact in SFY 2001-02.